 In 2026, the fireworks will be even more special: the United States celebrates its 250th anniversary, from 1776 to 2026.
 This milestone, the Semiquincentennial, makes the show a historic highlight.

 The location changes from year to year.
-In 2026, the fireworks will take place on both the East River and the Hudson River for the first time.
+In 2026, the fireworks will take place on both the East River (Lower Manhattan & Brooklyn) and the Hudson River (Jersey City) for the first time.

 Good to know